duvan-gallego/mcp-api-colombia/README.md

  pnpm build && pnpm start
 ```

-4. Add the following configuration in the LM Studio `mcp.json` file.
+4. Add the MCP configuration in LM Studio, putting the following text in the `mcp.json` file or clicking the Add to LM studio button.
 You can find more info about this [here](https://lmstudio.ai/blog/lmstudio-v0.3.17)

 ```
 {